joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/05/19/espanol/estados-unidos/renuncia-abogado-tesoro.html

 **A New Brasserie Tempts With French Delights**\
-`Michel Lomonaco offers the classics at Brasserie Cognac Américain, Drāvida brings new tastes from the Indian diaspora, free Champagne dinners and more restaurant news.`\
+`Michael Lomonaco offers the classics at Brasserie Cognac Américain, Drāvida brings new tastes from the Indian diaspora, free Champagne dinners and more restaurant news.`\
 https://www.nytimes.com/2026/05/19/dining/nyc-restaurant-news.html

 **Everlane Represented a Millennial Ideal.
 Is It Dead?**\